The Humanities Council supports the advancement of the humanities and related fields by sponsoring professorships and fellowships.

 Behrman Professors are faculty of tenured rank who are appointed for a three-year term to teach in the Humanistic Studies Program and to raise the overall profile of the Humanities at Princeton.
-Each year, we appoint one dedicated Humanities teacher from within our community to take a leading role in the year-long sequence, Interdisciplinary Approaches to Western Culture (HUM 216-219) and in the undergraduate certificate in Humanistic Studies.
+Each year, we appoint one dedicated Humanities teacher from within our community to take a leading role in the year-long sequence, Interdisciplinary Approaches to Western Culture (HUM 216-219), and in the undergraduate interdisciplinary certificate in Humanistic Studies.

-This is a three-year appointment (for consecutive years), and we aim to have three “Behrman Professors” at any given time.
-The new Professors are intended to enhance the appeal and the continuity of the Humanities Sequence (HUM 216-219) and raise the profile of the Program in Humanistic Studies, supporting interdisciplinary research by certificate students, who are concentrators in all divisions of the University.
+This is a three-year appointment (for consecutive years), and there are three “Behrman Professors” at any given time.
+The Professors are intended to enhance the appeal and continuity of the year-long interdisciplinary sequences and to raise the profile of the Program in Humanistic Studies, supporting interdisciplinary research by certificate students, who are concentrators in all divisions of the University.

 The new Professor will teach in either Fall or Spring in HUM 216-219, as part of a six-member faculty team, receiving the usual Council summer salary of $7500 for preparing a team-taught HUM course for the first time.

 He or she will coordinate for HUM 216-219, teaching in both Fall and Spring semesters.
-Because of the higher commitment in this year, the Professor will receive either 1/9th summer salary or a course release in the third year.
+Because of the higher commitment in this year, the Professor will receive a 1/9th summer salary either before or after the second year.

 In the third year, the Professor will design and lead four gatherings (research-related workshops/panels) and at least one excursion aimed at sophomores, juniors, and seniors in the HUM certificate program, receiving a Council summer salary of $7500 for planning and implementation.
-The Professor may also elect to teach the capstone seminar for the Certificate in Humanistic Studies, with a $7500 course-development grant for a new team-taught course.
-The capstone seminar requires team teaching with another regular faculty member at Princeton from a different discipline.
+The Professor may also elect to teach the capstone seminar for the Certificate in Humanistic Studies, with an additional $7500 course-development grant for a new team-taught course.
+The capstone seminar requires team teaching with another regular faculty member at Princeton from a different discipline/department.

 In recognition of this commitment of three continuous years to the Humanistic Studies Program, the Humanities Council will provide a guaranteed semester’s leave at the end of the three years; this leave can be banked to be used in conjunction with another semester leave when it becomes available from the home department.